dobin/yookiterm-challenges/challenge15/challenge15.md

 ## Goal

-* Implement a fully working exploit for x64 + ASLR by using ret2plt (ret2libc)
+* Implement a fully working exploit for x64 + ASLR + DEP by using ret2plt (ret2libc)
 * Get our static and dynamic analysis skills to the next level

 ## Vulnerability